aws/aws-cdk-rfcs/0000-template.md

 > Make sure to include a `BREAKING CHANGE` section above with a a description of the breaking
 > changes and the migration path.

+### What are the drawbacks of this solution?

+> Describe any problems/risks that can be introduced if we implement this RFC.

 ### What alternative solutions did you consider?

 > Briefly describe alternative approaches that you considered.
+If there are
+> hairy details, include them in an appendix.

 ### What is the high level implementation plan?